 Schools were allocated funding for children who are eligible for free school meals (FSM), looked after children (LAC) and those from families with parents in the Armed Forces.
 The Government believes that the PPG is the best way to address the current underlying inequalities between these children and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

-The funding received in the financial year April 2016 to March 2017
+The funding received in the financial year April 2017 to March 2018

 The range of provision included:

-All our work in school through the pupil premium is aimed at accelerating progress moving children to at least age related expectations.
+• All our work in school through the pupil premium is aimed at accelerating progress moving children to at least age related expectations.
 Initially this is in Literacy and Maths.
 Resources may also be used to target able children on FSM to achieve higher skills and mastery of skills in age expected bands.

 Outcomes to date: